nuxt/website-v2/content/en/guides/configuration-glossary/configuration-router.md

 If you want to have a redirect to `router.base`, you can do so [using a Hook, see _Redirect to router.base when not on root_](/docs/2.x/configuration-glossary/configuration-hooks#redirect-to-routerbase-when-not-on-root).

-In Nuxt 2.15+, this property can be set using environment variables to change the configuration of an app that has already been built.
+In Nuxt 2.15+, changing the value of this property at runtime will override the configuration of an app that has already been built.

 ```js{}[nuxt.config.js]
 export default {